Task Dependencies and Priority Inversion

 | Rain | Performs rain detection | 50 | 250 | 0 |

-Note that the task periods remain unchanged, but the computation times increase to bring the utilization factor close to the upper bound.
+Note that the task periods remain unchanged, but the computation times have increased to bring the utilization factor closer to the upper bound.
+With the new task parameters, you should observe the following task behaviors:

-However, some of the deliverables of project Phase C are related to demonstrating the blocking and priority inversion phenomenon.
+Note that some of the deliverables of Phase C of the project are related to demonstrating the blocking and priority inversion phenomenon.
 Be sure to read the related deliverables carefully while working on this codelab.

 Add Critical Sections with Mutual Exclusion

-You can create dependencies among tasks by declaring a mutex and defining subtasks for the two tasks that share this mutex.
-If these tasks share the same critical section, a dependency exists between them, and one could block the other.
+You can create dependencies among tasks by declaring a mutex and defining subtasks for those that share this mutex.
+If these tasks share the same critical section, they are dependent on each other and one could block the other.
 In this codelab, we will create a dependency between the Engine and Rain tasks using the following parameters:

 // Engine subtasks